microsoft/Phi-3CookBook/md/05.Evaluation/Promptflow.md

 ## Evaluation in Prompt Flow

 In Microsoft Prompt Flow, evaluation plays a crucial role in assessing how well your AI models perform.
-Let’s explore how you can customize evaluation flows and metrics within Prompt Flow:
+Let's explore how you can customize evaluation flows and metrics within Prompt Flow:

 ![PFVizualise](../../imgs/05/PromptFlow/pfvisualize.png)